 How to check your free credit score with Discover?

-- First head to Discover.com and login into your online account.
-Assuming that you have a credit card with Discover, you should also have an online account.
-If you have not created an account, please sign up and create one.
-If you have an account already, just sign in.
+- First, head to Discover.com and log into your online account.
+Assuming you have a Discover credit card, you should also have an online account.
+If you have not created an account, please sign up and make one.
+If you already have an account, sign in.

-- Inside your account, click on the Activity tab and then select FICO Credit Scorecard.
+- Inside your account, click the Activity tab and select FICO Credit Scorecard.

-You can easily see that my credit score is easily displayed here, and I did not pay money for this information.
+My FICO score is displayed here, and I did not pay money for this information.
 Even if your credit card was not issued by Discover, the process should be the same as long as your provider offers credit score information.

-In the following example, we will explore how you can check your credit score for free if you have a CapitalOne credit card.
+In the following example, we will explore how to check your credit score for free if you have a CapitalOne credit card.

-Similar to Discover, I you want to check your credit score for free and you have a CapitalOne credit card, you will need to use the following steps.
+Like Discover, if you want to check your credit score for free and have a CapitalOne credit card, follow the steps below.
 These steps will work only if you have a CapitalOne credit card.

-- First, head to Capitalone.com and login in or create an account.
+- First, head to Capitalone.com and log in or create an account.

 You will need a username and a password.